 For example, Trend Micro’s identity theft protection offers no live support, but Norton’s identity theft protection does.
 Similarly, Trend Micro’s VPN has fewer customization options than Norton’s VPN.
 However, both Norton and Trend Micro provide really good mobile apps for Android and iOS.

-Today, I’m going to explore a few other key points and compare both antiviruses so you can make an informed decision in 2023.
+Today, I’m going to compare both antiviruses and explore a few key points so you can make an informed decision in 2023.